Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Correlation kernel for the measure

 \end{lemma} \begin{proof} Let us write (by Lemma \ref{lemma:convolutions2})

 Using the definition of $\psi_i$ (\ref{psi_i}), we can readily simplify the sum over~$y$ above:

 This concludes the proof. \end{proof}

 \begin{remark} We see that the ``Gram matrix'' $G=[G_{ml}]_{m,l=1}^{N}$ turns out to be diagonal.
-This means that we readily know its inverse which enters the Eynard-Mehta type formula for the kernel $\q K$ (\ref{qK_Eynard-Mehta}).
+This means that we readily know its inverse which enters (\ref{qK_Eynard-Mehta}).
 In fact, in various determinantal models inverting the matrix $G$ is the main technical difficulty in obtaining an explicit formula for the correlation kernel.
-For our measure $\q\Pp_{N,\nu}$, it is the use of the functions $\psi_i(x\mid N)$ in Proposition \ref{prop:qPp_product_of_determinants} that allows to obtain a diagonal ``Gram matrix''. \end{remark}
+For our measure $\q\Pp_{N,\nu}$, it is the use of the functions $\psi_i(x\mid N)$ in \eqref{qPp_product_of_determinants} that allows to obtain a diagonal ``Gram matrix''. \end{remark}